 Frankenstein's Monster: In Legend of the Shadow Warriors it turns out that Dr. Kauderwelsch is a would-be Dr. Frankenstein, working on one of these.
 And then her son — yes, the Son of Kauderwelsch — performs the same trick in Moonrunner by chopping up the inmates of an insane asylum and piecing them together in an effort to resurrect his mother.

-Galley Slave: You get to start Creatures of Chaos by going undercover as one.
+Galley Slave: You get to start Master of Chaos by going undercover as one.
 Played straight in Trial of Champions.

 Guide Dang It: Some of the books have only one true path (read, some very specific things to do) to make it to the end.
 Particularly bad offenders are Crypt of the Sorcerer, Crimson Tide or Creature of Havoc.